-So, what did hundreds of consumers miss?
+So, what did hundreds of consumers miss with this moving scam?
 What might have tipped them off scammers were pickpocketing them?
 Or, conversely, how do you ensure you choose a top-flight—rather than fly-by-night—operation?

 Beware telltale signs an organization lacks permanence.
 These include no-name vehicles or rented trucks, websites missing a physical business address or generic phone-call replies not mentioning a company name, such as, “Hello, moving and storage.”
-The “dishonest dozen” reportedly frequently changed business names.
+The “dishonest dozen” reportedly frequently changed business names as part of their moving scam.
 These monikers often resembled those of well-respected companies, such as National Van Lines, likely adding to consumers’ confusion.
 If “Public Moving Services” called itself “Smart Relocation Solutions” just six months ago and, two years before that went by “Unified Van Lines,” find out why.
 Often, it’s scammers trying to pull the wool over consumers’ eyes.

 Accurate moving quote